Fundraiser supports HIV/AIDS prevention and research

 Cornelio Severino at Kapow Noodle Bar said dining and community go hand-in-hand.

-Compass said they’ve raised about $30,000 for this cause since they started participating three years ago.
+Compass said it has raised about $30,000 for this cause since it started participating three years ago.